Visit Seattle-Area Museums for Free!

 Museum of History & Industry (MOHAI), South Lake Union.
 Since its move to a fab new location in South Lake Union, MOHAI has become one of the hottest family destinations in Seattle, with hands-on, interactive history exhibits, monthly Maker Days and more.

-Deals: MOHAI is always free for kids ages 14 and under, and is free to everyone on Free first Thursdays, 10 a.m.–8 p.m.
+Deals: MOHAI is always free for kids ages 14 and under, and is free to everyone on Free first Thursdays, 10 a.m.–8 p.m. (though for special exhibits, there may still be a reduced-admission cost).

 Center for Wooden Boats, South Lake Union.
 Walking the docks, exploring beautifully crafted wooden boats or going on a Sunday public sail at the Center for Wooden Boats will thrill young water lovers.
 This free museum on the shore of Lake Union is a nautical treasure trove.